Recursive Inspection Games: Introduction

-The main precursor to this work is von Stengel (1991), which, however, only considers the extra parameter of a varying number of intended violations, not different rewards for them.
-Inspection games with two parameters (time periods and inspections) were considered by Dresher (1962), Thomas and Nisgav (1976), and Baston and Bostock (1991).
-Maschler (1966) introduced non-zero-sum games and inspector leadership.
-H\"opfinger (1971) and Avenhaus and von Stengel (1992) extended Dresher's (1962) model to non-zero-sum payoffs.
-Rinderle (1996) studied the case that inspections may have probabilities of false alarms and non-detection of a violation.
-Games with a third parameter of intended violations were considered by Kuhn (1963), Sakaguchi (1977; 1994), and Ferguson and Melolidakis (1998).
+The main precursor to this work is \cite{vS1991}, which, however, only considers the extra parameter of a varying number of intended violations, not different rewards for them.
+Inspection games with two parameters (time periods and inspections) were considered by Dresher \cite{Dr1962}, Thomas and Nisgav \cite{ThNi1976}, and Baston and Bostock \cite{BaBo1991}.
+Maschler \cite{Ma1966} introduced non-zero-sum games and inspector leadership.
+H\"opfinger \cite{Ho1971} and Avenhaus and von Stengel \cite{AvvS1992} extended Dresher's model to non-zero-sum payoffs.
+Rinderle \cite{Ri1996} studied the case that inspections may have probabilities of false alarms and non-detection of a violation.
+Avenhaus and Canty \cite{AvCa2005} considered sequential inspections where timeliness of detection matters.
+Games with a third parameter of intended violations were considered by Kuhn \cite{Ku1963}, Sakaguchi \cite{Sa1977, Sa1994}, and Ferguson and Melolidakis \cite{FeMe1998}.
 In these models, the game continues even after a detected violation, unlike in our model.
 In addition, the inspector is fully informed after each stage whether a violation took place or not even when he did not inspect.
-As already noted by Kuhn (1963, p.~174), this full information is implicit in a recursive description.
+As already noted by Kuhn \cite[p.~174]{Ku1963}, this full information is implicit in a recursive description.

-In Section~\ref{s-model}, we describe the inspection game we consider and its parameters.
+In \S\ref{s-model}, we describe the inspection game and its parameters.
 The recursive equation for the value of this zero-sum game is solved explicitly.
 The equilibrium strategy of the inspector depends only on the number of remaining time periods and inspections.
 Section~\ref{s-strategy} discusses the key property that the strategy of the inspector does not depend on the inspectee's intended violations and their rewards, which allows to apply the solution also when the inspector has no information about undiscovered violations.
-In Section~\ref{s-nonzero}, we show how to extend the solution relatively easily to the non-zero-sum game where a detected violation incurs a negative cost to both players compared to the case of legal action and no inspection.
-The ``inspector leadership'' game is studied in Section~\ref{s-lead}.
-In the concluding Section~\ref{s-conclude}, we discuss possible extensions of our model, and general aspects of the recursive games we consider, in particular computational advantages compared to games in extensive form.
+We also show that our model is as general as possible to achieve this property.
+In \S\ref{s-nonzero}, we show how to extend the solution relatively easily to the non-zero-sum game where a detected violation incurs a negative cost to both players compared to the case of legal action and no inspection.
+The ``inspector leadership'' game is studied in \S\ref{s-lead}.
+In \S\ref{s-conclude}, we discuss possible extensions of our model, and general aspects of the recursive games we consider, in particular computational advantages compared to games in extensive form.